Long running times for hypergraph bootstrap percolation: Long running times for simple infections

-By Lemma~\ref{lemma_r=3}, it suffices to consider the case $r=3$ and show that there are $K_4^{(3)}$-civilised $3$-uniform hypergraphs on $\Theta(n)$ vertices such that the $K_4^{(3)}$-bootstrap process takes $\Theta(n^3)$ steps to stabilise.
+\begin{proof}[Proof of Theorem~\ref{theorem_bootstrapgeneral}] By Lemma~\ref{lemma_r=3}, it suffices to consider the case $r=3$ and show that there are $K_4^{(3)}$-civilised $3$-uniform hypergraphs on $\Theta(n)$ vertices such that the $K_4^{(3)}$-bootstrap process takes $\Theta(n^3)$ steps to stabilise.
 We now describe a construction achieving this.